centuri-engineering/impomero/README.md

 python -m pip install -e .
 ```

-In any case you need full admin priviledges on the omero server to run this tool.
+In any case you need full admin privileges on the omero server to run this tool.

-How to setup this project as a service is not yet impemented.
+How to setup this project as a service is not yet implemented.

 ## Workflow